Plum Viewing in Nara

 Koriyama Castle Plum Bonsai Exhibition

-This year will be the castle's 19th plum bonsai exhibition.
+The Koriyama Castle Plum Bonsai Exhibition has a history stretching 2 decades.
 The castle grounds already boast an array of plum and sakura trees which have long enticed local people to visit in their droves during the spring.
 Now, visitors can also enjoy an impressive collection on plum bonsai trees inside the castle keep.
 A very rare treat, even for Japan.

 The exhibition extends through 2 buildings, with the final building housing a few bonsai trees over 2m in height.
 When leaving the final exhibition building, there is an outside area where you can get a free warm cup of tea and peruse the popup stalls selling plum bonsai trees and local produce such as vegetables and honey.